In case of disputes between participants, the TDs should be contacted, who will make the final call.

 Qualifications will be handled by a Lichess admin, disqualifying elements include:

-You have an account that was marked as a Booster/Sandbagging after November 1, 2021.
+You have an account that received a red Lichess Terms of Service violation mark after September 1, 2019.

 "Cheat detected" games will be grounds for disqualification in the following cases: